wmcbrine/tivoremote/README.txt

 "Enabled".

-Once Python is installed on your system, you should be able to just extract the TiVo Remote archive anywhere, and click on "remote.pyw", or run it from the command line.
-(Mac users may have to use the context menu if starting it from the GUI.
-If you have Xcode, consider building an applet.)
-No installation is required. remote.pyw is the only required file, although Zeroconf.py is also needed if you want to use the "modern" style of TiVo autodetection, which I recommend.
+Once Python is installed on your system, you should be able to just extract the Network Remote archive anywhere, and click on "Network Remote.pyw", or run it from the command line.
+(Mac users may have to use the context menu if starting it from the GUI.)
+No installation is required.
+Network Remote.pyw is the only required file, although Zeroconf.py is also needed if you want to use the "modern" style of TiVo autodetection, which I recommend.

 If it's working properly, you should within a few seconds see a list of available TiVos from which to select, or be immediately connected to